 I had a couple of personal days in Seoul to venture out to my old neighborhood near Choongmooro 4th street.
 My old residential neighborhood was now a printing district, completely saturated with shops and business.
 Still, after all these years, I could recognize the streets and alleys where I played with my friends and found old landmarks like the Dae Han movie theater where my aunt took me to see “The Sound of Music.”
 Memories and a warm feeling of nostalgia flooded over me.
 Everything felt, at the same time, both familiar and strange.

 I met extended family members I had not seen in almost forty years.
 When I left Korea, my uncles were young men in their twenties.
 Now they are grandfathers well into their sixties.
 Although they have aged, their personalities and mannerisms were exactly as I remembered.
 My cousins I played with as a child are now in their early fifties, busy with their professions and families.
 It felt like I was traveling both back in time and forward into the future.
 Gratitude filled my heart as I was able to reclaim this important part of my life and identity.

 It has been a year and a half since I came to Columbia as the Associate Dean for Advanced Professional Studies and Assistant Professor of Theology.
 I have enjoyed every moment of my new vocation and I am thankful everyday that I get to interact with the Columbia Seminary community.
 This travel seminar to Korea was an extra gift that was unexpected sheer grace.
 I am going to visit Korea again, but this time I’ll make sure it won’t take another forty years to do so.

+Dr. Kevin Park is Associate Dean for Advanced Professional Studies and Assistant Professor of Theology.
 Dr. Park is pictured above in the back row, second from right meeting with others from Columbia Theological Seminary and Korea.